 The BEST attraction in the area is Watkins Glen State Park, where nearly 20 waterfalls cascade along a compact two-mile stretch of gorge.
 Not far from Watkins Glen is Corning and its Museum of Glass.
 The Corning Museum of Glass has multiple hot glass blowing demonstrations every day, and multiple opportunities for kids to make their own glass too.

-Where to Stay on Seneca Lake
+Where to Stay on Seneca Lake, New York

 Situated at the southern end of Seneca Lake, the Watkins Glen Harbor Hotel provides easy access to the lake, town, and state park.
 The waterfront hotel offers an outdoor patio with fire pits, and it’s adjacent to the marina and Captain Bill’s for Seneca Lake boat tours.

-6. Thousand Islands
+6. Thousand Islands (Between New York and Ontario)

 New York’s Thousand Islands harkens back to an era when the rich and elite of New York City’s high society would escape to a wilderness playground.
-These early twentieth century barons constructed grand castles on individual islands, each attempting to outdo the others.
+These early 20th century barons constructed grand castles on individual islands, each attempting to outdo the others.
 Boldt Castle on Heart Island is one of the many mansions of Millionaires Row, and is only accessible by water.
 Take advantage of the many cruises, boat tours, and water taxis to explore the waterways and islands of Thousand Islands.

 TRAVEL WITH TEENS: 10 Best Family Vacations with Teens